Best Practices for Faculty Recruitment

 Research shows bias creeps in when important decisions need to be made and when time is scarce.
 Evaluation stages of faculty hiring typically fit both criteria, and it is useful to build in strategies to minimize unintended negative consequences of bias in the evaluation process.
 Thus, the following resources can be used as evidence for those biases and as tools to intervene along the evaluation process.

-Evaluating Contributions to Diversity and Equity
+Evaluating Contributions to Diversity, Inclusion, and Equity

 • RUBRICS on which to assess Contributions to Diversity, Inclusion and Equity can be tailored to your needs.
 Consider starting with: